3D Printer Designs: Architectures, Models, and Future

 Overhangs and Support Structures: Defying Gravity

-Overhangs – those parts of your design that extend outwards without direct support from below – are a fundamental challenge in 3D printing.
-Gravity, unfortunately, is still a thing!
+Overhangs – parts of your design that extend outwards without direct support from below – are a fundamental challenge in 3D printing.
+Gravity, unfortunately, is still a factor.

 The 45-degree rule: For FDM and SLA printers, a common guideline is that overhangs generally shouldn’t exceed a 45-degree angle.
 Angles greater than this will typically require support structures to prevent deformation or failure during printing.
-Minimizing overhangs not only saves material used for supports but also simplifies post-processing.
+Minimizing overhangs saves material and simplifies post-processing.

 Mitigating Shrinkage and Warping: Keeping it True